Debugging a Zig Test Failure

 the decision to print the contents of that speculative buffer

-until the return of the mkdirat
+until the return of the mkdirat call and base

 that decision on the return value?